acend/cilium-basics-training/content/en/docs/06/02/_index.md

 ## Task {{% param sectionnumber %}}.1: Deploy a new Demo Application

-In this Star Wars-inspired example, there are three microservices applications: deathstar, tiefighter, and xwing.
-The deathstar runs an HTTP webservice on port 80, which is exposed as a Kubernetes Service to load-balance requests to deathstar across two pod replicas.
+In this Star Wars inspired example, there are three microservices applications: deathstar, tiefighter, and xwing.
+The deathstar runs an HTTP webservice on port 80, which is exposed as a Kubernetes Service to load balance requests to deathstar across two pod replicas.
 The deathstar service provides landing services to the empire’s spaceships so that they can request a landing port.
 The tiefighter pod represents a landing-request client service on a typical empire ship and xwing represents a similar service on an alliance ship.
 They exist so that we can test different security policies for access control to deathstar landing services.

 The file `sw-app.yaml` contains a Kubernetes Deployment for each of the three services.
 Each deployment is identified using the Kubernetes labels (org=empire, class=deathstar), (org=empire, class=tiefighter), and (org=alliance, class=xwing).
-It also includes a deathstar-service, which load-balances traffic to all pods with label (org=empire, class=deathstar).
+It also includes a deathstar-service, which load balances traffic to all pods with label (org=empire, class=deathstar).

 {{< highlight yaml >}}{{< readfile file="content/en/docs/06/02/sw-app.yaml" >}}{{< /highlight >}}

-Apply the file with:
+Create and apply the file with:

 ```bash
 kubectl apply -f sw-app.yaml